Comparison·Jun 15, 2026·12 min read

 Floowed vs GDS Link: Loan Decisioning for SEA Lenders

 Floowed vs GDS Link compared on product, pricing, deployment, and document intelligence.
-Honest take on which lending decisioning platform fits your team.
+Which loan decisioning platform reads and analyses your real-world documents, then runs your policy.

 GDS Link is a Dallas-based credit risk and decisioning platform that has spent twenty years selling into tier-one banks and large lenders.
-Floowed is a Singapore-based lending decisioning platform built for credit officers who need to turn messy applications into decisions, fast, without a six-month services engagement.
+Floowed is a loan decisioning platform built around two products: document intelligence that reads and analyses any loan document at any quality, and a Decisioning Engine that runs your credit policy on that data, every application, every time.

 Both run policy logic.
-Only one was designed for handwritten payslips, photographed bank statements, and a credit officer who wants to ship a rule change before lunch.
+Only one was designed to read and analyse handwritten payslips, photographed bank statements, and skewed scans, then surface a decision with the rules behind every call.

 The short answer